amukherjee1991/rotten_tomatoes/ReadMe.md

    - **Strengths**: High recall for `Rotten`.
    - **Weaknesses**: Low recall for `Fresh`, making it less suitable for this dataset.

+### 6. Decision Tree
+   - **Accuracy**: 90.5%
+   - **Summary**: The Decision Tree model performed well, achieving an accuracy close to Random Forest and KNN.
+It has consistent F1-scores across all classes, though slightly lower than Random Forest.
+   - **Strengths**: High precision and recall for `Certified-Fresh` and `Rotten`.
+   - **Weaknesses**: Slightly lower accuracy compared to Random Forest and KNN, indicating it may not generalize as well.

 ## Conclusion

-- **Top Models**: Random Forest and KNN achieved the best performance, making them strong candidates for deployment.
+- **Top Models**: Random Forest, KNN, and Decision Tree achieved the best performance, making them strong candidates for deployment.
 - **Further Optimization**: XGBoost may benefit from additional tuning to enhance recall for the `Fresh` class.
 - **Underperforming Models**: SVC and MLP did not perform as well and may require different configurations or feature engineering to be competitive.

-Based on these results, **Random Forest** is recommended as the primary model due to its balanced performance across all metrics and ease of deployment.
+Based on these results, **Random Forest** remains the top recommended model due to its balanced performance across all metrics and ease of deployment.